 Try to limit your intake of processed carbs by cutting back on foods with words like “syrup” (corn syrup, high-fructose corn syrup, malt syrup) and “sugar” (brown sugar, invert sugar), as well as anything ending in “ose” (dextrose, fructose, glucose, lactose, maltose, sucrose), in the ingredient list.

 The Glycemic Index

 You may have also heard people talk about the glycemic score of various foods, which is another way of measuring how your body converts carbohydrates into energy.
-Foods with a high glycemic index (GI), such as crackers, usually aren’t whole food carbohydrates and they will trigger a spike in your blood sugar level.
+Foods with a high glycemic index (GI), such as white bread, usually aren’t whole-food carbohydrates and they will trigger a spike in your blood sugar level.
 A score of 70 or above signals that food has a high glycemic index.

 While it may be helpful to use the glycemic rating as a reference point when making food choices, your diet should not be based solely upon their glycemic rating.
 This number provides information on how a food potentially affects blood sugar.
 For example, while drinking carrot juice will definitely have an effect on blood sugar, it is also packed with beta-carotene and other nutrients, making it a healthier alternative to soda, fruit drinks or artificially sweetened beverages.

-Those who have health issues related to blood sugar control and insulin can utilize the glycemic index as a guide to help manage their condition:
+Those who have health issues related to blood sugar control can utilize the glycemic index as a guide to help manage their condition: